scott967/script.randomandlastitems/README.txt

 2 - Properties for Music videos

 %s = Playlist<method>MusicVideos<menu>
-%d = Movie number
+%d = Music video number
 %s.Type = MusicVideo
-%s.Count = Number of movies in library or playlist
+%s.Count = Number of music videos in library or playlist
-%s.Unwatched = Number of unwatched movies in library or playlist
+%s.Unwatched = Number of unwatched music videos in library or playlist
-%s.Watched = Number of watched movies in library or playlist
+%s.Watched = Number of watched music videos in library or playlist
 %s.Name = Name of the playlist
 %s.%d.DBID
 %s.%d.Title